JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/12-Manage Azure AD directory groups.md

-# 12-Manage Azure AD directory groups
+# Manage Azure AD directory groups

 * Allows resource owner to set permissions to all members of the group.
 * A group is a security boundary